BlueWallet/BlueWallet/README.md

 ## BUILD & RUN IT

-Please refer to the blue wallet documentation
+Please refer to the [bluewallet documentation](https://github.com/bluewallet/bluewallet)

 ## LICENSE